- Basic Understanding of App Development

 Do I need coding skills to create an app?

-Ans: Not necessarily!
-While traditional app design and development often requires coding knowledge, there are plenty of no-code and low-code platforms that let you build an app step by step without programming.
+Not necessarily!
+While traditional app design and development often require coding knowledge, there are plenty of no-code and low-code platforms that let you build an app step by step without programming.
 Tools like Appy Pie, Bubble, or Glide can simplify the app creation process.

 How do I make sure my app succeeds after launch?